Balt'Amour carries some of the greatest bloodlines in

 |

-have elegant Calypso type and are endowed with fabulous basic gaits with fantastic trot and all show extraordinary jumping
+Calypso type and are endowed with fabulous basic gaits with fantastic trot and all show extraordinary jumping ability.
+His

-ability.
-His offspring are correct and elastic with scope as dressage horses and jumpers.
-Calypso I produced 10 approved
+offspring are correct and elastic with scope as dressage horses and jumpers.
+Calypso I produced 10 approved sons and

 |